Select Your Bra Size Chart

 2. Refer to Conversion Charts

-- Always that brand’s size chart before buying sports attire.
-This is true in some brands because the size that is used in US and UK may differ.
+• Always that brand’s size chart before buying sports attire.
+This is true in some brands because the size that is used in United States and United Kingdom may differ.

 3. Try Before You Buy